 Things I'm still working on:

 More maps / wads.
-At the moment, there are only 180 wads and ~2750 individual maps.
 There are obviously thousands more maps, if not wads, to go.
 I should also probably include vanilla / limit removing compatibility (as well as other source port specific stuff).

 Better search functionality.
 Searching the wads as well.